 Timber Frame Roof System

 The roof system most commonly used in Appalachian dovetailed log structures and elsewhere was the common rafter roof.
 In small, one-level structures with no knee-wall, the 6”x 8” rafter pairs are secured at the peak by a pegged tongue & fork joint and joined at roughly mid-span (or lower) by 6”x 8” collar ties.
 These collar ties feature half-lapped, dovetailed joinery and are fastened to their rafter mates with white oak pegs.
 A stepped-lapped rafter seat, traditionally a favorite among joiners, locates and seats the rafters on the plate logs.
 These plate logs and their attachment are a critical structural component, as they must be up to the task of countering the roof thrust that is inherent in rafter framing, which is generated by roof loads that push down and out on the eave plates and (in story-and-a-half structures), the knee-wall logs below.
 One part of the solution is a 12/12 roof pitch, which provides maximum loft headroom while not looking too “peaky”.
 Other strategies employed include compound dovetail notches on the plates, the load bearing and structurally superior stepped-lapped rafter seat, and the vertical pinning of the knee-wall logs at 4 feet intervals with 1¼” hardwood dowels.
-These rods penetrate the top several courses of logs, and provide the required lateral wall stability to the loft knee-wall.
+These alignment pins penetrate the top several courses of logs, and provide the required lateral wall stability to the loft knee-wall.
 Yet without a doubt, the most viable solution to negating the roof thrust imparted onto the knee-wall involves a posted structural ridge beam, in which the rafters are “hung” from the ridge beam, thus eliminating plate spread entirely.
 In the end though, engineering specs will have the final say in determining the appropriate roof framing system for your particular situation.

 GRK’s RSS screws are used in the attachment of the rafters to the top plate.
 Where in the past it was quite common in log and timber frame structures to find a square peg securing the rafters to the top plate (and you may still use this traditional method of attachment if building code allows), I find it less of a compliance issue to use a fastener whose hold-down characteristics can be quantified to building officials.